Your Visit to the Purdue University Veterinary Hospital

 - The receptionist will also answer questions you might have about your upcoming experience

 - Graduate of a veterinary college and is now engaged in an advanced training program focused on medical and surgical care of patients

 - May be the first doctor to see your pet

 - Supervised by a resident, emergency clinician, and/or a faculty clinician

-- Is a graduate of a veterinary technology program and is credentialed by the State of Indiana as a Registered Veterinary Technician
+- Is a graduate of a veterinary nursing or technology program and is credentialed by the State of Indiana as a Registered Veterinary Technician

 - Participates in every phase of patient care; or diagnostic testing under the supervision of the veterinarian

 - May have extra training and/or certification in particular specialties